nf-core/website/sites/docs/src/content/docs/usage/quick_start/installation.md

     java -version
     ```

-### Nextflow
+### Install Nextflow

-Nextflow is distributed as a self-installing package, in order to make the installation process as simple as possible:
+Nextflow is distributed as a self-installing package.
+It can be installed using a few easy to follow steps:

 1. Install Nextflow: